sparkutils/quality/docs/advanced/triggerGrouping.md

 ### SwitchSupport

-Groups which have trigger rules that, after grouping, all match the pattern 'field = literal', where the literal is a string or integral type can be converted to Java switches.
+Groups which have trigger rules that, after grouping, all match the pattern 'field = literal', where the literal is a string or integral type, can be converted to Java switches.
 The SwitchSupport runs independently of actual GroupBasedGrouper implementation and applies a binary branching strategy across multiple smaller functions each with a switch statement to allow inlining as appropriate.

-If it is not possible to use a switch the behaviour degrades back to mod's across any field and literal groupings.
+If it is not possible to use a switch the behaviour degrades back to whatever the groupProcessorKey's approach is, TopLevelBoolean for example will use mod's across any field against literal groupings.